grimmmyshini/Evaluating-Instruction-Following-LLMs/README.md

 ### Experiment 1: IFEval and InfoBench Evaluations

-In this experiment, we aim to assess two qualities relating to the instruction following capabilities of LLMs.
+In this experiment, we aim to assess two factors relating to the instruction following capabilities of LLMs.
 First, how do different LLMs perform across domains, and second, how well are the evaluation metrics able to asses this performance.

 *Experiment datasets*: